vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 to the Sungod.: Professional astrologers) in:imang parts of India, admit to being descendants tof these Sakadvipi" -Brāhmagas and probably many of the eminent astronomers like.
 Aryabhata and Varahamihira who made great scientfic contributions to 'astronomy belonged to this race.
 The planetary Sungod is always shown with high boots on, as in the case of Central Asian kings (e.g., Kaniska)...

-It is a task for the historian to trace how the steps in which the importation of western astronomical knowledge took place for the Siddhantas, which incorporate this knowledge and are all a few centuries later, and many of them bear no date. .
+It is a task for the historian to trace how the steps in which the importation of western astronomical knowledge took place for the Siddhāntas, which incorporate this knowledge and are all a few centuries later, and many of them bear no date. .

 A good point d'appui for discussion is Vardhamihira's Panca Siddhantikā.; for Varahamihira's date is known.
 He died in 587 A.D., in ripe old age so he must have written his book about 550 A.D.
-This is a compendium reviewing the knowledge contained in the five Siddhantas which were current at his time.
+This is a compendium reviewing the knowledge contained in the five Siddhāntas which were current at his time.
 These were regarded as 'Apauruṣeya' or "knowledge revealed by gods or mythical persons”.

 Translation: The' objective (artha) eludes the foolish man (balam) who enquires too much from the 'stars.
 The objective should be the nakṣatra of the